MWatty/the-office-memory-game-pet-edition/README.md

 ### Acknowledgements

-* Thank you to the tutors at Code Institure for their support and guidance in hte creation of this website.
+* Thank you to the tutors at Code Institute for their support and guidance in the creation of this website.

-* Thank you to the Code Institure Slack Community for their tips and assistance throughout the course of creating this game.
+* Thank you to the Code Institute Slack Community for their tips and assistance throughout the course of creating this game.

 * A big thank you to my mentor Sandeep Aggarwal for his help throughout this project.